The types of business structures.

 1. Sole Proprietor.

 Also known as a sole trader.
-It is simply that you start trading as yourself.
+It is simply where you start trading as yourself.
 For example, you could fix peoples cars for which they pay you.
 You are running a business, but there is no need to create a company name or structure.
 This is the simplest form of business and requires virtually no effort to set up and get going.
 You do need to inform the tax man of your extra income, although this will often be offset by business expenses.
 The biggest risk for this structure is that if the business fails, your creditors can take all your assets: your house, your car, your furniture – everything to recover the money you owe them, because you are the business.
 You cannot have partners as a sole proprietor, only employees.

 So in summary this structure means you are the business and no new entity is created.
 The new Act allows you to trade in your personal name, but if you start the business now and want to have a trading name like “A plus plumbers” or “ABC Consulting”, then this name will have to be registered with the CIPC at www.cipc.co.za.